randydom/darkDynlib/README.md

 # Additional build instructions

-The packages for darkTest and darkDynlib must be built for the desired target first, before building the unit test application.
+The package for darkDynlib must be built for the desired target first, before building the unit test application.
 Note, currently the unit tests are for windows only - Pending update.